-- If the BACKUP subcommand is invoked with the --thread-count option, then the number of worker threads specified by this option overrides any setting of the thread\count parameter in the BART configuration file. - If the BACKUP subcommand is invoked without the --thread-count option, then the following determines the number of worker threads used: - \ The setting of the thread\count parameter in the server section of the BART configuration file overrides the setting of thread\count in the global section for that particular database server.
-If omitted in the server section, the setting of thread\count in the global section is used. - \ If the thread\count parameter is not specified in either section, the default is 1.
+- If the BACKUP subcommand is invoked with the --thread-count option, then the number of worker threads specified by this option overrides any setting of the thread_count parameter in the BART configuration file. - If the BACKUP subcommand is invoked without the --thread-count option, then the following determines the number of worker threads used: - The setting of the thread_count parameter in the server section of the BART configuration file overrides the setting of thread_count in the global section for that particular database server.
+If omitted in the server section, the setting of thread_count in the global section is used. - If the thread count parameter is not specified in either section, the default is 1.

-Note: When taking a full backup, if the thread count in effect is only 1, then the pg\basebackup utility is used to take the full backup unless the --no-pg\basebackup option is specified with the BACKUP subcommand.
+Note: When taking a full backup, if the thread count in effect is only 1, then the pg_basebackup utility is used to take the full backup unless the --no-pg_basebackup option is specified with the BACKUP subcommand.

-- batch\size (optional) Specify the number of blocks of memory used for copying modified blocks from the database server to the BART backup catalog when the BACKUP subcommand is invoked for incremental backups.
+• <batch_size> (optional) - Specify the number of blocks of memory used for copying modified blocks from the database server to the archive_path when the BACKUP subcommand is invoked for incremental backups.

 Each block is 8192 bytes; the default value is 49152 blocks.
-The maximum permitted value is 131072 (131072 \ 8192 = 1 GB).
-The minimum permitted value is 1 (1 \ 8192 = 8192 bytes).
-Reduce the setting if the server runs out of memory while executing pg\read\binary\file(). - scan\interval (optional) Specify the number of seconds before forcing a scan of the WAL files in the archive directory of the BART backup catalog.
-The default value is 0, which means no brute-force scanning will be started. - mbm\scan\timeout (optional) Specify the number of seconds to wait for MBM files before timing out; the default value is 20 seconds.
-The mbm\scan\timeout parameter value must be greater than 0.
+The maximum permitted value is 131072 (131072 8192 = 1 GB).
+The minimum permitted value is 1 (1 8192 = 8192 bytes).
+Reduce the setting if the server runs out of memory while executing pq_read_binary_file().

+- <scan_interval> (optional) Specify the number of seconds after which the WAL scanner should scan the new WAL files.
+The default value is 0, which means no brute-force scanning will be started. - <mbm_scan_timeout> (optional) Specify the number of seconds to wait for MBM files before timing out; the default value is 20 seconds.
+The mbm_scan_timeout parameter value must be greater than 0.
 If the value is 0 or negative, then an error will be displayed during an incremental backup.

-Note: The mbm\scan\timeout parameter is applicable only for incremental backup.
+Note: The mbm_scan_timeout parameter is applicable only for incremental backup.

-• workers (optional) - Specify the number of parallel worker processes required to stream the modified blocks of an incremental backup to the restore host.
+• <workers> (optional) - Specify the number of parallel worker processes required to stream the modified blocks of an incremental backup to the restore host.
 The default value is 1.

-Step 6 Invoke the CHECK-CONFIG subcommand, omitting the -s option to check the parameter settings in the BART configuration file including bart\host, backup\path, and pg\basebackup\path.
+Step 6 Invoke the CHECK-CONFIG subcommand, omitting the -s option to check the parameter settings in the BART configuration file including bart_host, backup_path, and pg_basebackup_path.
 The CHECK-CONFIG subcommand displays an error message if the required configuration is not properly set.